teodorpatras/SideMenuController/README.md

 * ```Drawing``` - encapsulates custom attributes specifying how ```SideMenuController``` will adjust its layout, positioning on screen.
 * ```Animating``` - encapsulates custom attributes specifying which animations will be used for different components.
-* ```Interaction``` - encapsulates custom attributes specifying how the user is allowed to interract with the side panel
+* ```Interaction``` - encapsulates custom attributes specifying how the user is allowed to interact with the side panel

 | `Drawing` attribute   |      Description      |